ThallesP/whatsapp-cloud-js-getting-started/README.md

-# whatsapp-cloud-getting-started
+<h1 align="center">whatsapp-cloud-js-getting-started</h1>
-Want to get started with [Whatsapp-cloud.js](https://github.com/ThallesP/whatsapp-cloud.js)?
+Want to get started with [whatsapp-cloud.js](https://github.com/ThallesP/whatsapp-cloud.js)?
 You're in the correct place!

 # ✨ First steps
 Clone this repository with: